guillec/datasciencecoursera/03_getting_and_cleaning_data/Codebook.md

 ## Data description:

-  This dataset contains the means of each feature and it is ordered by activitylabel and subject.
-The measurments come from either the acceleromenter of gyroscope 3-axial raw signals.
+  This dataset contains the means for multiple different measurements taken from either a acceleromenter or gyroscope 3-axial raw signals.
+Raw time and frequency measurments were then passed into a filter to gain body, gravity and jerk signal measurements.
+Finally the magnitude of these signals were also calculated.

 ## Column description: